 We’ve had a great crop of Padrón Chillies this year, in fact too many too eat as we let them get a little to big and they became really hot!
 So we let them ripen and turn red and made them into this great sweet chilli sauce.
 It’s got a real kick – who knew Padróns could get so hot.
 If you haven’t got any Padrón Chillies then just use your favourite type.

-Makes about three 350ml jars.
+Makes three 350ml jars.

-- 350g golden caster sugar
+- 500g sugar

-- 1 level tbsp cornflour
+- 1 tbsp cornflour dissolved in a little water (optional)

 - Decide if you want to remove the seeds from the Padrón chillies – we left about half the seeds.
 The more you leave in, the hotter the sauce.

 - Put the chillies, pepper, garlic, ginger, and about half the vinegar in a food processor, and blend into a thick paste.